justfoolingaround/animdl/readme.md

 Furthermore, this program contains various utilities that will be able to help you make a even greater client.

+There is a user-friendly cli tool included with the project.!

-The batch downloader included in the program can be configured using the `config.env` file which also has an example `config.env.example` to help you configure your downloader.
+The batch downloader included in the program (`cli_old.py`) can be configured using the `config.env` file which also has an example `config.env.example` to help you configure your downloader.

 Requirements
 ---